House In The Wild, Masai Mara | Kenya | Father and daughter | The Ultimate Travel Company

 It really does have something to offer everybody – adventurers, anthropologists, artists, families, photographers, romantics, single travellers, those looking simply for relaxation…and animal lovers of course!
 My first week was spent within the smaller, often privately-owned reserves that are dotted around the country.
 I first flew south to Amboseli National Park, on the Tanzanian border and in the shadow of Kilimanjaro (an incredible backdrop to the daily sundowner), where elephants gather in huge numbers and game grazes happily on the endless plains, albeit with one eye on the hungry hyenas that lurk on the sidelines.

 Next stop was Northern Kenya, slap bang in the middle of the country as it happens and the rocky massif of Mt Kenya its principal physical feature.
-The focus here is on the incredible, far-reaching panoramic views and on the ‘Northern Five’ of the game-viewing world - the extremely rare Grevy zebra, reticulated giraffe, gerenuk, Somali ostrich and Beisa oryx, all of which I was lucky enough to see in just a few days.
+The focus here is on the incredible, far-reaching panoramic views and on the ‘Northern Five’ of the game-viewing world – the extremely rare Grevy zebra, reticulated giraffe, gerenuk, Somali ostrich and Beisa oryx, all of which I was lucky enough to see in just a few days.
 There is also an emphasis on the rhino, with many reserves actively involved in breeding and protection programmes, the aim being to re-introduce this endangered species into its natural habitat as well as educate local communities in the importance of wildlife conservation.
-I stayed, variously, at Joy’s Camp, an isolated but luxurious oasis in the Shaba National Reserve where Joy Adamson famously lived out her later years; at Elsa’s Kopje in the Meru National Park (Joy and her husband George brought up their favourite lioness here), where rooms have spectacular views and guests are encouraged to relax with a massage or a dip in the inviting infinity pool; and at Kitich Camp in the spectacular Mathews Mountains to the north of Samburu.
+I stayed, variously, at Joy’s Camp, an isolated but luxurious oasis in the Shaba National Reserve where Joy Adamson famously lived out her later years; at Elsa’s Kopje in the Meru National Park (Joy and her husband George brought up their favorite lioness here), where rooms have spectacular views and guests are encouraged to relax with a massage or a dip in the inviting infinity pool; and at Kitich Camp in the spectacular Mathews Mountains to the north of Samburu.
 Kitich is extremely remote, more than an hour’s drive on a forest track past Samburu herdsmen dressed in bright beads, camels with huge wooden bells and the occasional Manyatta.

 Kitich Camp - Forest Walk - Elephants